2004 Qamishli riots

+The 2004 Qamishli riots were riots of Syrian Kurds in the northeastern city of Qamishli on 12 March 2004, followed by deadly suppression by the Ba'athist Syrian military forces.

+Relations between the Arabs who settled in Qamishli during the Arab Belt programme and Kurdish inhabitants had been tense for decades.
+In March 2004, clashes broke out between Arab and Kurdish audiences during a chaotic football match.
+The Ba'ath Party local office was burned down by Kurdish demonstrators, who went on to destroy the statue of Hafez al-Assad in Qamishli city, echoing the toppling of Firdos Square statue in 2003.

-The 2004 Qamishli riots were an uprising by Syrian Kurds in the northeastern city of Qamishli in March 2004.
-The riots started during a chaotic football match, when some Arab fans of the guest team started raising pictures of Saddam Hussein, an action that angered the Kurdish fans of the host team, because of Hussein's Anfal campaign against Iraqi Kurds.
-Both groups began throwing stones at each other.
-The Ba'ath Party local office was burned down by Kurdish demonstrators, leading to the security forces reacting.
-The Syrian army responded quickly, deploying troops backed by tanks and helicopters, and launching a crack-down.
-Events climaxed when Kurds in Qamishli toppled a statue of Hafez al-Assad.
-At least 30 Kurds were killed as the security services re-asserted control over the city.
+The Syrian military swiftly responded; deploying troops backed by tanks and helicopters, and launching an extensive crackdown.
+At least 30 Kurds were killed and 160 wounded as the security forces re-asserted control over the city.
 As a result of the crackdown, thousands of Syrian Kurds fled to Iraqi Kurdistan.